Glasgow Queen Street: temporary changes

 This group is for the information exchange and discussion of all aspects of using all land-based, air-based and water-based modes of public transport including taxis and minicabs, in the UK and abroad.
-The discussion of wider mobility issues including technical aids i.e. smart phones and GPS systems is also permitted.
+The discussion of wider mobility issues including technical aids i.e. smart phones and GPS systems is also welcome.

 The group is primarily, but not exclusively aimed at all those who have reduced mobility for whatever reason and has a particular emphasis on those who have a visual impairment.

 Join us by sending a blank message to email@example.com